 It is our responsibility to report on the Company's compliance based on the results of the procedures performed by us.
+Z

-We conducted our engagement in accordance with Standards on Assurance Engagements and with reference to Practice Note 860.1 "The audit of retirement schemes" issued by the Hong Kong Institute of Certified Public Accountants.
+We conducted our engagement in accordance with StandardsHong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 860.1 "The auditAudit of retirement schemesRetirement Schemes" issued by the Hong Kong Institute of Certified Public Accountants.
 We have performed such procedures as we considered necessary for the purpose of reporting on the Company's compliance with prescribed capital adequacy requirements.